Relocation Guide

 Silver Coast

-Extending north from Lisbon toward Coimbra, the Silver Coast offers a quieter and more affordable alternative to the Algarve.
-Towns like Nazaré, Caldas da Rainha, and Óbidos combine coastal scenery with lower housing costs.
-The area suits residents who value proximity to major cities but prefer a slower rhythm and less tourism.
+Extending north from Lisbon toward Coimbra, the Silver Coast offers a quieter and often more affordable alternative to the Algarve.
+Towns like Nazaré, Caldas da Rainha, and Óbidos combine coastal scenery with lower housing costs in some areas.
+The region may suit residents who value proximity to major cities but prefer a slower rhythm and less tourism.

 View of the seaside town of Nazaré with its wide beach